Visaji Krushna Biniwale: Honor by Peshwa Madhavrao

 Peshwa Madhavrao I was so delighted with Visaji Krushna's grand victory in the Rohilkhand that he specifically mentioned in his written will to shower golden flowers on him during his arrival at the border of Pune.

+First Anglo-Maratha war

+Biniwale played a major role during the first Anglo-Maratha War that lasted from 1774 to 1783.
+Historian Kantak blames him, and Ramkrishna Kanade for the lose of forts at Sashti and Vasai to the British East India Company forces.

 Later life and death

 When Visaji Krushna arrived to Pune from North, he brought with him huge jewelry and cash of not less than Rs.22 lakhs.
 Meanwhile, Peshwa Madhavrao I had died and Peshwa Narayanrao was murdered.
 Hence, Visaji Krushna was welcomed by Peshwa Raghunath Rao and he was showered with the golden flowers as wished by Peshwa Madhavrao I in his will.

 Upon realising Raghunath Rao's involvement in Narayanrao's murder, Visaji Krushna joined hands with ‘Nana Phadnis’ to restore Peshwa Sawai Madhavrao on the Peshwa throne.

 There is no reference found as to his date of death and cause thereof, so, presumably, it was not on the battlefield.